alex-yang21/twitter-bot/README.md

 ![Screen Shot 2022-01-11 at 2 44 42 AM](https://user-images.githubusercontent.com/57927187/148928594-be2e72ef-1f1b-4d4e-a9ee-ac327f792462.png)

 ### User DMs
 Users that the bot follows can direct message the bot tweets, which the bot will translate and quote retweet the original tweet.
+The bot will then direct message the translated tweet back to the original sender.

 ![Screen Shot 2022-01-11 at 2 46 46 AM](https://user-images.githubusercontent.com/57927187/148928831-aae5a367-570c-44a5-a3d1-10b9257390fb.png)